| Making Projects Gender-Sensitive Barbara Rawlins Gender

 and improving their status.
 Thus, the ability to analyse community needs,

-roles, and project benefits in a gender-sensitive
+roles, and project benefits in a gender-sensitive fashion is an essential skill for

+project staff.
 In an effort to help strengthen its internal capacity

 to integrate gender into its sustainable livelihoods projects, Development